Sensory Services for Business

 Our Sensory Awareness training can be made bespoke to your organization.
 Alternatively, we run courses throughout the year, at our offices or yours, and cover all three sensory impairments: sight, hearing and dual sensory.

 Please contact us to learn about current courses and availability for bespoke training.

 Businesses who have recently commissioned our sensory training services to include:

 - Joseph Rowntree Trust

-Operations Manager (Vangarde Shopping Centre) and sensory impairment trainee Carl Bailey said:
+Operations Manager (Vangarde Shopping Park) and sensory impairment trainee Carl Bailey said:

 “The training gave me a real insight into how difficult it can be operating with very little or no sight.
 I think this is an amazing initiative and it’s very gratifying to be able to offer our customers this important service.”